Last Updated on March 11, 2021 by Julia Wilson

 Ensure all power and telephone cords are out of reach to your cat.
 Power cords can be quite attractive to chew on so it is important to keep them out of the way.
 If you are still having difficulty keeping your cat away from the power cords you can try painting them with a deterrent such as bitter apple.
 This will taste revolting to your kitten but isn’t poisonous.

-There are many species of plants which are toxic to cats so keep houseplants out of reach.
+There are many species of plants that are toxic to cats so keep houseplants out of reach.

 Keep all ribbons, ties, elastic bands out of reach.
 If you enjoy sewing make sure your needles are stored away properly.